The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 Moreover, the PostgreSQL driver needs to be installed on all WildFly servers.

-, the configuration file standalone.xml
+For server1, the configuration file standalone.xml will be used.

-the configuration file standalone-ha.xml
+For server2 and server3 the configuration file standalone-ha.xml will be used.

 cd $WILDFLY_HOME_1; \